 Position Summary: We have an exciting opportunity to join our team as a Associate Research Coordinator.

-Human Subjects Research As applicable, updates and submits necessary documents required by the NYU Institutional Board (IRB), NYU Office of Clinical Trials and any other appropriate parties in order to obtain approval to conduct human subjects research.
+Human Subjects Research Updates and submits necessary documents required by the NYU Institutional Board (IRB), NYU Office of Clinical Trials and any other appropriate parties in order to obtain approval to conduct human subjects research.
 Secures accurate signatures and forwards documents and/or forms to appropriate destination.
 Might prepare and submit monthly enrollment statistics to the Office of Clinical Trials and provide other information in timely manner, as necessary.

 Study Regulations - Aware of study regulatory status and keeps an up to date copy of regulatory documents.
 Assists with the informed consent process and ensure that the patient/subject fully understands what is required of them throughout the study.
 Follows through regularly with the patient/subjects and reminds them of visits and compliance.

 Research Activities - Collects patient information for the research project(s).
 This may include abstraction of data from the patient chart (e.g., laboratory or diagnostic test results, surgical/radiation treatments delivered, adverse drug reactions, etc); abstraction of data for publications, or data collection from outside physicians offices.
 Uses tools to facilitate data collection (e.g. calendars, schedules, tracking logs, etc).
 Audits and updates the database or the case report forms.
 Conducts study visits, obtains and documents information within the time frame specified.
-Research, collects, compiles and conducts preliminary analyses of data, statistics, and other materials for reports.
-Conduct preliminary analysis.

 Recruitment - Screens potential patients/subjects for eligibility to the study and schedules the initial visits.
 This may include researching and gathering information from the medical record, physician referral, advertisement and directly scheduling a visit to evaluate the patient/subject.
 Reviews all the elements of the screening process with the Principal Investigator that include but not limited to: inclusion/exclusion criteria, completed informed consent, documentation of the event and the patient/subject willingness to participate in the study.
 Traveling to satellite sites for the purposes of screening and recruitment of patients/ subjects.

 Clinical Competency: Position may require competency in performing EKG, phlebotomy technique, centrifuge, handling, storing and shipping of specimens.
 Clinical training and didactic competency tests may be required to perform basic procedures as part of position expectations.
 In house training and certification will be provided.
 Other trainings and competencies may be included as required.